VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 ### Creating the Database (Cosmos DB)

 I used serverless Cosmos DB to create the database for storing visitor counts.
+Using Cosmos DB allows for globally scalable, low-latency storage while maintaining a simple document structure.

 **Database name:** `counter`
 **Container name:** `visitorcount`